qphong/qphong.github.io/content/_index.md

 # Recently
 * *I am looking for jobs in USA and Australia.*
+* I am thrilled to share the exciting news that our [meta Bayesian optimization](https://openreview.net/forum?id=ElykcDu5YK) and [constrained Bayesian optimization](https://openreview.net/forum?id=D4NJFfrqoq) have been accepted for poster presentation at ICLR 2024.
 * [Oct 17, 2023 @Phoenix, Arizona] I presented *Optimizing Value-at-risk And Conditional Value-at-risk Of Black-box Functions* at Bayesian Optimization session at **2023 INFORMS Annual Meeting**.

 ---